 3. Sharing Content Is Nearly Impossible

-Top knowledge management platforms allow you to share content internally across communities and departments, as well as externally with clients.
-They notify others within your community when someone makes a new contribution, and have space for comments and questions directly underneath the document.
-This way, everyone benefits from the conversation surrounding content, and not just those included in an email thread.
-Meaning, if questions arise about any given document, they will only need to be answered once.
+In addition, knowledge sharing platforms allow users to contribute comments and questions to specific pieces of content.
+This enables everyone to benefit from the conversation surrounding each piece of content — not just those included in an email thread.
+That way, if questions arise about any given document, they will only need to be answered once.

 4. Search Is Traditionally Terrible

 Tagging content in corporate wikis ranges from bang-your-head-on-your-desk difficult to impossible, so organizations are often forced to rely on folder-based search to locate the content they need.
 This shortcoming results in Customer Support moving at a glacial pace as they struggle to find information, Sales failing to find content to send to prospects, Marketing producing content that isn’t reaching sales, and so on.

 With the ever-expanding wealth of information within every company, deep search is crucial to empower employees to do their best work.
 Knowledge sharing solutions offer much more robust search functionality.
 Users can tag and categorize content, making it easy to search and locate information at a moment’s notice — but with some tools (including Bloomfire), you can also take advantage of AI-generated tags, so you don’t have to waste time manually tagging content.